AlexSeisler/ColumbiaPA300/README.md

 /public → Static assets (logos, screenshots)
 /docs → Documentation (architecture, security, integrations)

 ---

-## 📊 Impact

-👥 100+ active users (residents, students, civic organizers)

-🖼️ 100+ logo submissions

-🗳️ 150+ votes cast in structured contest rounds

-💵 $1,500+ in donations collected

-📷 Dozens of civic media uploads archived

 ## 📊 Context

 📜 Case Study
 ColumbiaPA300 was built as part of a civic engagement initiative for the Columbia Borough’s 300-year anniversary.
-It demonstrates the ability to deliver a production-ready platform with real users, payments, and community trust.
+It demonstrates the ability to deliver a production ready platform with real users, payments, and community trust.

 📌 Supporting System: SMMAA (prototype) → social media marketing automation for campaign traffic (not deployed, but tied to ColumbiaPA300).